LSTM Based Sentiment Analysis for Cryptocurrency Prediction: Conclusion

 \section{Conclusion}

 In this paper we introduce a crypto sentiment analyzer by utilizing the recurrent neural network to model the social media sentiment.
 The model is developed using LSTM and achieves higher precision and recall than the traditional auto regressive approach.
 The current sentiment analyzer can be used to predict the price fluctuation of the cryptocurrency and integrated to an autonomous trading system to assist the buying or selling of digital assets.
-Immediate future directions include extending these results in conjunction with our previous works~\cite{zhang2019faht,zhang2020feat,zhang2020learning,zhang2019fairness,zhang2020flexible} for fair credit reporting and allocation of health care resources as well as unbiased scene graph generation.